The hazard rate (or the failure rate) is a continuous non-negative random variable that can be represented as h(t).

 It is a dynamic characteristic of a distribution like a fingerprint, which can be compared against a benchmark.

-There can be certain events that are not bound to happen like men and women, who choose to remain single, may never marry in life or those who are satisfied with their job, may never leave it, but those who are single may marry at one point of time, or a person can change the job in a very short period.
+There can be certain events that are not bound to happen, like men and women, who choose to remain single, may never marry in life, or those who are satisfied with their job may never leave it.
+Still, single people may marry at one point, or a person can change the job in a very short period.

-Like if reading the car speedometer, it does not matter the previous readings if at the particular instant the failure rate changes and then, the readings that were previously taken have no further role.
+Like if reading the car speedometer, it does not matter the previous readings if, at a particular instant, the failure rate changes.
+Then, the readings that were previously taken have no other role.

 In life testing, the mean residual life can be employed, which can describe the bootstrap method for estimating variance.